Direct Aid Program (DAP)

 Australia’s Direct Aid Program (DAP) is a flexible, small grants scheme supporting development activities in approximately 45 countries.
 Funding is available on a not-for-profit basis to individuals, community groups, NGOs and other entities engaged in development activities.

-Applications for funding of projects in Ukraine for 2016-2017 are now closed.
-Application for funding of projects in 2017-18 will open in August 2017.
+Applications for funding of projects in Ukraine for 2017-2018 is now open.

 Please address all applications and enquiries to AustEmbKyiv@dfat.gov.au with “DAP application” or “DAP enquiry” indicated in the subject.

 DAP in Ukraine 2016-2017